 Center faculty and students conduct research that is relevant to policy and to practice as well as of basic scientific interest.
-Multiple projects are under way and three are highlighted below.
-Check back for the occasional update.
+Multiple reearch, curriculum, and service projects are underway and a few are highlighted below.

 Should abusive boyfriends be treated differently than abusive husbands?
 That’s the question being posed by those who would like to close the “boyfriend loophole” in the Violence Against Women Act (VAWA).
 VAWA prohibits abusers from purchasing and possessing firearms if they have ever been married to, lived with, or had a child with the victim.
 Unfortunately, abuse is not limited to these relationships.